Bisecting masses with families of parallel hyperplanes: Proof

 Notice that for each maximal subset of indices $I$ such that for all $i,j \in I$, $L_i=L_j$ and $k_i=k_j$, we are over-counting the corresponding arrangements $|I|!$ times.
 The number of equivalence classes follows directly.

 \end{proof}

-In what follows, $l,k$, $\mathcal {L}$ and $P$ are always fixed in advance, so to unclutter notation we just talk about {\bf valid partitions}, and {\bf valid arrangements} but we insist that we are actually talking about a partition and a refinement of it, on the one hand, and about a hyperplane arrangement with certain constrains on their directions coming from $\mathcal L$ and $k$.
+In what follows, $l,k$, $\mathcal {L}$ and $P$ are always fixed in advance, so to unclutter notation we just talk about {\bf valid partitions}, and {\bf valid arrangements} but we insist that we are actually talking about a partition and a refinement of it, on the one hand, and about a hyperplane arrangement with certain constraints on their directions coming from $\mathcal L$ and $k$, on the other.